Your run is supposed to feel easy.

-But that’s usually not the real reason, the truth is:
+But that is usually not the real reason.

 Modern running watches allow you to track pace, distance, heart rate, cadence, VO2 max and much more during workouts.